ccseer/Seer/ipc/README.md

 ## ACustomExplorer

-- This code does not handle any keystroke messages, it only needs to respond to a single message sent by the Seer.
+- This code does not handle any keystroke message, it only needs to respond to a single message from Seer.

 ## Open an issue or email me if you have any question~